Skip to main content

 Furthermore, digital video signals do not suffer the same signal loss or degradation problems as are common in analog systems.
 Analog signals will gradually lose quality as cable length increases; the same cannot be said for digital video signals.
 PoE camera units also benefit from digital zoom functionality, which doesn’t decrease image quality like optical zoom does.

 Power over Ethernet camera systems are typically much easier to maintain than comparable analog CCTV solutions, as there are far fewer cables and hardware components to consider.
-Maintenance processes can be further simplified if organizations choose to develop entirely cloud-based camera solutions, as such installations remove any need for physical recording devices.
+Maintenance processes can be further simplified if organizations choose to develop entirely cloud-based camera systems, as such installations remove any need for physical recording devices.

 In a cloud-based PoE system, captured footage is sent immediately to a cloud management platform for storage and viewing.
 This means only PoE cameras, cables and switches need to be physically maintained, with software managed through a Simple Network Management Protocol to centralize all network components in one interface for simple maintenance.